Frequently Asked Questions

 By-law officers come regularly and unannounced to inspect our premises to make sure everything is up to code.
 We are the only licenced facility in the Durham Region.

-Our location has proper zoning and permits to run a Doggie Daycare and Boarding Facility and is approved by the planning department of the City of Pickering.
+Our location has proper zoning and permits to run a Doggie Boarding Facility and is approved by the planning department of the City of Pickering.

 We also have a valid business licence, adequate insurance, a vendors permit and are a proud member of the Whitby Chamber of Commerce.